bs9ce/Sleeposcope/README.md

 The goal of this project was to use recordings from a mattress-embedded accelerometer to determine whether a person is asleep, awake in bed, or not in bed.
 Raw accelerometer signal is provided in csv format at 1Hz, alongside ground-truth labels for the person's state.
-For more detail I refer you to my [blog post](http: bitly.com/Sleeposcope)
+For more detail I refer you to my [blog post](https:bitly.com/Sleeposcope).

 Organization of this project: